joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 **GLM-5** being text-only is arguably the sharpest limitation in its otherwise strong profile.
 It leads on intelligence, agentic reliability, and speed -- but if your pipeline ever needs to process an image or a video frame, you cannot use it without a separate vision model upstream.

 **DeepSeek V3.2** is also text-only.
 This matters because it otherwise has strong raw intelligence.
 For vision-free workflows it is competitive; for anything involving images or video it is not an option without a separate model upstream.

+**Update:** This multimodal advantage becomes even more significant in agentic contexts.
+Kimi K2.5's vision capabilities let it "see" screenshots and UI layouts during autonomous task execution, while MiniMax-M2.7 remains text-only.
+See [Section 9](#section-9-update-march-2026-minimax-m27-vs-kimi-k25) for more.

 The bottom line: if multimodality matters for your use case, Kimi K2.5 is the only complete answer.
 If static image support is enough, Qwen3.5 is a solid alternative with better speed.
 If your workflow is purely text, GLM-5, DeepSeek V3.2, and MiniMax all have their respective advantages.